MetricDuck — Financial Analysis MCP server

 - risk_trajectory: risk factors, escalations, key uncertainties

-- competitive_position: segments, customer/geographic concentration
+- competitive_position: segments, customer/channel/geographic concentration

 - management_outlook: tone, guidance, guidance accuracy